-The DASH Media Presentation Description is an SLS metadata fragment corresponding to a linear service of a given duration defined by the broadcaster (for example a single TV program, or the set of contiguous linear TV programs over a period of time).
+The DASH Media Presentation Description is an SLS metadata fragment corresponding to a linear Service of a given duration defined by the broadcaster (for example a single TV program, or a set of contiguous linear TV programs over a period of time).
 The contents of the MPD provide the resource identifiers for Segments and the context for the identified resources within the DASH Media Presentation.
-The data structure and semantics of the MPD shall be according to the DASH Media Presentation Description.
+The data structure and semantics of the MPD shall be identical to the data structure and semantics of the DASH Media Presentation Description as defined in DASH-IF [12].